ibrahimwalle/blogBackend/README.md

     authorImg: required:false, default: 'https://picsum.photos/200/200',
     imgUrl: required:false, default: 'https://picsum.photos/300/200',
 ```
-If the supplied query is sufficient and the database has been setup correctly, The expected response from API will be as follows:
+If the supplied query is sufficient, then the expected response from API will be as follows:
 ```
 {
     "timestamp": "26/09/2022, 18:45:10",